 WordPress gives you the tools to change images, text, typography, and colors.
 With so many options for personalization, it isn’t surprising that WordPress is so widely used.

-Probably the most talked-about element of WordPress websites, plugins are add-on features that can totally transform your site.
+Probably the most talked-about element of WordPress websites, plugins are add-on features that can totally transform your new website.

 Here’s an example.
-Yoast SEO is a super popular plugin which helps users improve their SEO score.
+Yoast SEO is a super popular plugin that helps users improve their SEO score.
 You can set keywords, save alt attributes, and see what the best practices of SEO are.

 There are tens of thousands of plugins available.
 Some are free, others are paid-for – remember we mentioned premium plugins?

 If you’re prepared to spend money on plugins, they can cost as little as $5.
-You’ve got to admire the spirit of some creators though, who can charge up to $500 for their premium plugins.
+But if you look for more complicated and advanced add-ons that have been built by a professional freelance web designer, expect to pay up to $500 for their premium plugins.

 Recommended reading: 22 Web Design Principles for Stunning Sites with Great UX

-How much does it cost to hire someone to build a website?
+How much does a website cost if you hire someone to build it?

 If you want to employ a professional to build your website, costs are going to creep up.
 But this option has plenty of perks.

-Outsourcing website creation is convenient for a lot of business owners.
-It frees up their time so they can focus on other tasks, and puts the critical decisions in the hands of experts.
+Outsourcing website creation is convenient for a lot of small business owners.
+It frees up their time so they can focus on other tasks, and puts the critical decisions in the hands of web design experts.

-With a professionally-built website, cost is influenced by who you choose to work with and how complex you want your website to be.
+With a professionally built website, the website development costs are influenced by who you choose to work with and how complex you want your website to be.

 Who is it for?

-Professional website design and maintenance could be the most efficient option for:
+Professional web design and maintenance could be the most efficient option for:

-- People with no time and no technical knowledge.
+- People with no time and no technical knowledge of web design.

-- Businesses with bigger budgets and a desire to impress.
+- Businesses with bigger budgets and a desire to impress with a professional site.

-- People who want a more complex website.
+- Business owners who want a more complex small business website.